Different Ways to Discipline or Punish Your Children or Child

-We hear a lot about how NOT to punish and discipline our children nowadays, but there are not many people actually telling what the best forms of discipline are.
+We hear a lot about how NOT to punish and discipline our children nowadays, but there are not many people actually helping us to make informed decisions as to what the best forms of discipline for you children are.

-We hear that smacking should not be tolerated as this only teaches the child that hitting is ok, and in turn can lead too child abuse when not used correctly.
-Years ago this seemed to be the only form of discipline, and when you talk to the older generations they all say ‘A good smack never hurt me, it taught me to have respect for personal things and other people’.
+We could smack our child!
+Although smacking is not tolerated as a good form of discipline in many countries due to the opinion that this is only teaching the child that hitting is ok.
+There is also the opinion that smacking a child may and could lead too a form of child abuse.
+In years gone by this was deemed to be the only form of discipline and when you talk to the older generations they all say ‘A good smack never hurt me, it taught me to have respect for personal things and other people’.
 Respect, yes, well that’s another story.

-One of the most favoured forms of discipline at the moment is the timeout step/area.
 This can be used when the child is not only naughty and behaving incorrectly, but also if they are being disruptive within a group of children.
 The child is placed on the bottom step of the stairs or in the corner of a room facing the wall for a set period of time; usually 1min for every year of their life i.e. a 3year old would be there for 3mins.
 This is not long to an adult, but to a child who just wants to get on and play, 1min seems like forever let alone 3mins or 6mins.
-When using this method correctly the child soon realises that when they are being unruly this is what will happen, and then they soon start to think about the consequences before they do something they shouldn't.
-It also important to remember that if the child leaves the chosen spot for the time-out, you should replace them at the spot and the time starts again.
-When replacing them it is important not to talk to them, communication is rewarding to a child.
+When using this method correctly the child can soon realise that when they are being unruly this is what will happen, and then they soon start to think about the consequences before they do something they shouldn't.
+It is also important to remember that if the child leaves the chosen spot fbefore their time has been completed they should be placed back at the spot and the time starts again.
+Whilst the child is in the time out it is important not to talk to them, communication is rewarding to a child.

 A lot of people still agree that smacking is ok, in moderation.
 That it should only be used as a last resort, and if done correctly it is a good way of telling the child they have done wrong.